pierrebaudot/INFOTOPO/README.md

     INFOTOPO_VISUALIZATION_V1.1.py
 This program computes all the visualization of information quantities in the form of distributions, information landscapes, mean landscapes and information paths together with an approximation of the minimum information energy complex, and scafolds of the Information.
-The input is the saved object-files .plk. .
+The input is the saved object-files .plk.
+It also allows to visualize the result of the test, the parameters are the same as previously exposed.
 You have to choose the plk to load at the begining of the program and the corresponding figures of output you want by assigning a boolean value:
 Computes and display various entropies, means,  efficiencies etc...
-SHOW_results_ENTROPY = False
+SHOW_results_ENTROPY

 Computes and display various infomut, means, etc...
-SHOW_results_INFOMUT = False
+SHOW_results_INFOMUT

 Computes and display cond infomut, cond infomut landscape, etc...
-SHOW_results_COND_INFOMUT = False
+SHOW_results_COND_INFOMUT

 Computes and display HISTOGRAMS ENTROPY, ENTROPY landscape, etc...
-SHOW_results_ENTROPY_HISTO = False
+SHOW_results_ENTROPY_HISTO

 Computes and display INFOMUT HISTOGRAMS , INFOMUT landscape, etc...
-SHOW_results_INFOMUT_HISTO = False
+SHOW_results_INFOMUT_HISTO

 Computes and display INFOMUT PATHS, etc...
-SHOW_results_INFOMUT_path = False
+SHOW_results_INFOMUT_path

-Computes and display SCAFFOLDS (RING representation) of mutual info currently only for I2 ( pairwise infomut...), Ik to be developped soon SHOW_results_SCAFOLD =  False
+Computes and display SCAFFOLDS (RING representation) of mutual info currently only for I2 ( pairwise infomut...), Ik to be developped soon SHOW_results_SCAFOLD

 Computes and display INFOMUT-ENTROPY-k landscape (ENERGY VS. ENTROPY) ...
-SHOW_results_INFO_entropy_landscape = True
+SHOW_results_INFO_entropy_landscape

 Computes the mean Ik as a function os the binning graining N and dim k ..
-SHOW_results_INFOMUT_Normed_per_bins = False
+SHOW_results_INFOMUT_Normed_per_bins

 Computes the mean Ik as a function os the sample size m and dim k ..
-SHOW_results_INFOMUT_Normed_per_samplesize = False
+SHOW_results_INFOMUT_Normed_per_samplesize

-Reload the information landscapes saved in pkl file SHOW_results_RELOAD_LANDSCAPES =  False
+Reload the information landscapes saved in pkl file SHOW_results_RELOAD_LANDSCAPES

-Print data saved in pkl file SHOW_results_PRINT_PLK_file  =  False
+Print data saved in pkl file SHOW_results_PRINT_PLK_file
-It also allows to visualize the result of the test, the parameters are the same as previously exposed.

 [1] J.W.
 Shipman.
 Tkinter reference: a gui for python. .
 New Mexico Tech Computer Center, Socorro, New Mexico, 2010.
 [2] J.D.
 Hunter.
 Matplotlib: a 2d graphics environment.
 Comput.
 Sci.
 Eng., 9:22–30, 2007.
 [3] S. Van Der Walt, C. Colbert, and G. Varoquaux.
 The numpy array: a structure for efficient numerical computation.
 Comput.
 Sci.
 Eng., 13:22– 30, 2011.
 [4] A.A.
 Hagberg, D.A.
 Schult, and P.J.
 Swart.
 Exploring network structure, dynamics, and function using networkx.
 Proceedings of the 7th Python in Science Conference (SciPy2008).
 Gel Varoquaux, Travis Vaught, and Jarrod Millman (Eds), (Pasadena, CA USA), pages 11–15, 2008.
 [5] M. Tapia, P. Baudot, M. Dufour, C. Formisano-Tréziny, S. Temporal, M. Lasserre, J. Gabert, K. Kobayashi, JM.
 Goaillard .
 Information topology of gene expression profile in dopaminergic neurons doi: https://doi.org/10.1101/168740 http://www.biorxiv.org/content/early/2017/07/26/168740